BrahmantyaWardhana/housing-analysis/README.md

 rmse = 30408.91
 ```

-The high variance in residuals indicates that the model
+The high variance in residuals indicates that the model is not reliable.